SIP trunking is a voice over IP and streaming media service based on the Session Initiation Protocol. SIP trunks...

-Since one PRI line (T1) will only allow up to 23 simultaneous calls, if the company needs to have all 92 phone lines available for calls at one time, it needs to purchase four PRI lines, which means an increase in PRI line rentals, plus the hardware needed to connect, or interface, the line with the telephony system.
+Because one PRI line, T1, will only allow up to 23 simultaneous voice calls, if the company needs to have all 92 phone lines available for calls at one time, it needs to purchase four PRI lines, which means an increase in PRI line rentals, plus the hardware needed to connect, or interface, the line with the telephony system.
 This is often a problem for call centers, where increasing the capacity of simultaneous phone calls translates into big costs.

 In contrast to PRI, SIP trunking is a virtual connection to the PSTN.
-This virtual connection runs on top of a data connection (like the Internet) that typically already exists in an organization.
+This virtual connection runs on top of a data connection, such as the internet, that typically already exists in an organization.
 This makes SIP trunking easier to install.
 SIP trunks use a packet-switched networking model that terminates to the service provider via IP and is typically a best-effort delivery with no QoS guarantees.

 The capacity of a SIP trunk is related only to the capacity the service provider can handle and the bandwidth available on the data line between the customer and service provider.

-Going back to our previous example, if the same company decided to switch its PRI lines to SIP trunks, it would then require only one SIP trunk to handle all 92 simultaneous calls, assuming there is enough bandwidth in the line between the company and service provider.
-The savings on the multiple PRI lines and additional hardware (interface cards) needed obviously warrants careful consideration for any organization.
+Going back to our previous example, if the same company decided to switch its PRI lines to SIP trunks, it would then require only one SIP trunk to handle all 92 simultaneous voice calls -- assuming there is enough bandwidth in the line between the company and service provider.
+The savings on the multiple PRI lines and additional hardware needed obviously warrants careful consideration for any organization.

-Taking the first step: Migrating from the PSTN to SIP trunking
+Taking the step: Migrating from the PSTN to SIP trunking

 Lower your mobile network costs with SIP trunking services